Transient ischaemic attack (TIA)

-A TIA happens when the blood supply to your brain is temporarily blocked.
-This may happen because there is a build-up of fatty deposits in your blood vessels (known as atherosclerosis) leading to a reduced flow of blood to the brain, or because there is a blood clot that causes a temporary blockage.
+A transient ischaemic attack (TIA) happens when the blood supply to your brain is temporarily blocked.
+This may happen because of a build-up of fatty deposits in your blood vessels (known as atherosclerosis) that leads to a temporarily reduced flow of blood to your brain.
+It can also be caused by a blood clot that causes a temporary blockage.

 About 1 in 3 people who have a TIA will go on to have a stroke, sometimes within the next few hours.
-The biggest risk is in the first year after the TIA.
+Your risk of stroke is highest in the first year after your TIA.
 If you receive treatment, your risk of stroke after a TIA can be greatly reduced.

 The symptoms of a TIA are similar to those of a stroke.
-But, unlike a stroke, most of the symptoms will disappear within an hour if it is a TIA.
+But, unlike a stroke, most of your symptoms will usually disappear within an hour.

 - temporary loss of vision in one or both eyes, like a black curtain coming down or up

-- vision disturbances (double vision or not being able to see to the left or right)
+- not being able to see to the left or right

-- speech disturbance (not being able to say what you're thinking, or using the wrong words)
+- not being able to say what you're thinking, or using the wrong words

-- slurred speech (the tongue might feel thick)
+- slurred speech (your tongue might feel thick)